outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - uncertainty addition:
               - variable injections (allowing variance of a constant)

-        - this energy will follow other energy patterns, like energy dissipation/distribution & energy storage
+        - these energy structures follow other energy patterns, like energy dissipation/distribution & energy storage
           - if a number has more energy than its structure can contain, it may distribute it into a system of related numbers, like components or variants
-          - this implies there are input/output sequences in terms of energy flow across math structures, which may reveal intent structures of matter, just like how some math structures have useful outputs for human intents like 'security'
+          - this implies there are input/output sequences in terms of energy flow across math structures, which may reveal intent structures of matter, just like how some math structures have useful outputs for human intents like 'security' by 'obscuring inputs'

         - math structures are a form of energy that is useful/interactive/similar/efficient/required/composable/standard in some way, so it acquires & maintains a stable structure